Top Moving Destinations In Florida: Suburbs Emerge As Top Spots For Homeownership Dreams

 Manatee County is quietly becoming one of Florida’s standout growth stories.
 With a net gain of 12,000 new residents in 2023, it’s drawing attention — and people — from across the map.
 Millennials, in particular, are trading high costs and heavy traffic for the laid-back lifestyle and relative affordability of Bradenton.
 In fact, Bradenton ranks among the most affordable cities in the state, making it an increasingly attractive option for those looking to stretch their budgets without sacrificing quality of life.

 The county’s pull isn’t limited to one group — it’s appealing across generations and state lines.
 Georgia has sent nearly 2,000 newcomers, most of them around 30 years old, while more than 1,800 New Yorkers have also made the move.
-And they’re not just testing the waters — 83% of them have bought homes, signaling long-term plans and confidence in what Manatee has to offer.
+And they’re not just testing the waters — 83% of them have bought homes, which signals long-term plans and confidence in what Manatee has to offer.

 7. Sarasota County